temt-ceo/ZFNet-MLP-Mix/samples/michigan/c++/README.md

 #include "../Cube.h"
 using uiuc::Cube;

-void foo(Cube cube) { // Then this function is called, the Object is copied and invoke Copy constructor.
+void foo(Cube cube) { // When this function is called, the Object is copied and invoke Copy constructor.
   // Nothing
 }